 At what point does Artificial Intelligence adoption become ‘disruptive’?

-As AI gradually takes over more of the intuitive and cognitive processes, most CPM schedulers can be phased out, and their duties delegated to clerical level data-gathering personnel.
+As artificial intelligence gradually takes over more of the intuitive and cognitive processes, most CPM schedulers can be phased out, and their duties delegated to clerical level data-gathering personnel.
 I daresay most CPM schedulers will become obsolete in ten years time, save for those who have prized knowledge in highly specific and customized work, such as chemical, processing, manufacturing, processing, nuclear, hospitals and airports, that don’t lend themselves well to standardization or machine learning.

-AI disruption in any industry is predicated on the success of the Generative Process
+Artificial intelligence disruption in any industry is predicated on the success of the Generative Process

 - AE loads design parameters, materials, into a generative design platform, such as Dreamcatcher or Grasshopper

-AI will be able to design, estimate cost, and generate a CPM cost-loaded model for mundane projects, such as big-box retailers, factories, plants, schools, dormitories, affordable housing, prisons, and warehouses, because it can draw data from a vast library of typical or similar structures that can easily be standardized, in the cloud.
+Artificial intelligence will be able to design, estimate cost, and generate a CPM cost-loaded model for mundane projects, such as big-box retailers, factories, plants, schools, dormitories, affordable housing, prisons, and warehouses, because it can draw data from a vast library of typical or similar structures that can easily be standardized, in the cloud.